-Naturally, this conclusion points in a particular direction regarding the identity of the Jewish figure, about which different options have been suggested, from Mattathias Hasmonean, through John Hyrcanus, to biblical heroes, and even tannaitic Sages (Rabbi Yehuda HaNasi, according to Erlich).
+Naturally, this conclusion points in a particular direction regarding the identity of the Jewish figure, about which different options have been suggested, from Mattathias Hasmonean, through John Hyrcanus, to biblical heroes, and even tannaitic rabbi (Rabbi Judah the Patriarch, according to Erlich).
 However, if the scene before us presents a principled conflict between “Greece” and “Israel,” with these two cultural-ethnic entities cast as human figures, then the Jewish image is not a particular historical personality, but rather a personification of Jewish leadership in general.
 This insight calls for closer scrutiny of the dress of the left group representing the “Jews,” and perhaps even “Judaism,” at least as far as the people of Huqoq were concerned.

 As I mentioned earlier, the Greek leader is identified by means of Hellenistic royal insignia.
-If indeed we are dealing with a historical conflict between the Maccabees and the Hellenistic kings, the Jewish leadership could be represented in one of two ways: as a high priest or a king.
+If indeed we are dealing with a historical conflict between the Maccabees and the Hellenistic kings, the Jewish leader could be represented in one of two ways: as a high priest or a king.
 Yet, the Jewish leader before us is not wearing an article of clothing that could identify him as a Jewish high priest or an insignia marking him as a king.
 Britt and Boustan write that the Jewish figures in the top and middle registers are wearing white tunics.
 As the tunic was distinctively Roman and worn by all social classes, it appears that it contributes little to their identification.
 However, closer examination shows that the dress of both the leader and his youthful followers is composed of two parts.
-The closer fitting part is indeed a tunic with long sleeves decorated around the wrists with two dark stripes (as can be see on the top left soldier).
+The closer fitting part is indeed a tunic with long sleeves decorated around the wrists with two dark stripes.
 A mantle covering the left shoulder and passing under the right armpit is decorated with the Greek letter eta (H).
 The top garment is then a pallium, which is a version of the Greek cloak known as ἱμάτιον or τρίβων .
 Thus, it is more than likely that the decision to dress the Jewish figures in palliums is not coincidental.
-First, in contrast to the Greek camp’s typically militaristic uniform, the pallium was not associated with the military or warfare.
+First, in contrast to the Greek camp’s typically militaristic uniform, the pallium was not associated with military or warfare.
 In Late Antiquity, the pallium was a garment customarily worn by philosophers and scholars.
-Evidence of this is prevalent in the literary imagery of Late Antiquity, as well as in the iconography, including frescos and sarcophagi (Fig. 2, 6).
+Evidence of this is prevalent in the literary imagery of Late Antiquity, as well as in the iconography, including frescos and sarcophagi (Fig. 3, 6).
 In the late third century, the pallium was adopted by the Christians to replace the toga as a distinguishing mark of their separation from the opulent and corrupt Roman world.
 Tertullian even wrote a special composition titled De Pallio on the subject in which he explains the preference for the pallium over the toga.
-For the Christians, like in Roman culture, the pallium symbolized wisdom and scholarship, but in the Christian world, it was also a sign of an ethical way of life and Christian piety.
+For the Christians, like in Roman culture, the pallium symbolized wisdom and scholarship, but it was also a sign of an ethical way of life and Christian piety.
 Thus the pallium became not only part of the literary imagery of Christian dress, but also infiltrated Christian iconography.
-From the end of the third century to the six century, Jesus and his disciples and many biblical heroes, are depicted in Christian art, including the famous church mosaics in Rome and Ravena, and as sarcophagi embellishments, wearing a tunic draped with a pallium.
+From the end of the third century to the sixth century, Jesus and his disciples and many biblical heroes are depicted in Christian art, including the famous church mosaics in Rome and Ravena, and as sarcophagi embellishments, wearing a tunic draped with a pallium.